Blue (manga): Plot summary

 Kayako Kirishima, who lives in Niigata, is almost ready to go off to college but is lonely and unsure of her future.
-Masami Endo is a girl who has been ostracized and made a social outcast for having an abortion.
-The two girls meet each other in class one day and become good friends.
-Gradually, Kirishima falls in love with Endo and the relationship becomes more personal.
+One day in class, she meets social outcast Masami Endo, who is disliked by other students because she had an abortion.
+The two end up becoming friends, but as the days go on, they each find themselves falling in love with the other and struggle to make sense of their feelings.
+Eventually, they begin to date, and navigate the ups and downs of high school together.

-In the middle of the book, summer vacation starts and Endo leaves to go off with the man who got her pregnant.
-During this time Kirishima misses her and can't wait for her to return.
+When summer vacation starts, however, Endo goes on a vacation with the man who got her pregnant, a past lover, leaving Kirishima lonely and isolated.
 When Endo does return, she lies about her experiences and says that she was traveling with old friends.
-Kirishima knows she is lying and becomes upset with Endo souring the relationship.
-Eventually the two forgive each other, but times have changed and Kirishima decides to go off to Tokyo and pursue a career in art while Endo chooses to stay in her hometown.
+Kirishima knows she is lying and becomes upset with Endo, but ultimately forgives her; the two reconcile, and they decide their futures together.
+Kirishima decides to go off to Tokyo and pursue a career in art while Endo chooses to stay in her hometown and get a more modest job.
 The manga ends with Kirishima riding off in a train to Tokyo as Endo looks longingly towards the train.